SaptakBhoumik/Palladium/CONTRIBUTING.md

 The palladium is written primarily in Python3x

 If you want to improve the ui of the application go to the palladium directory and make the changes you want.
-Make sure to include a screenshot if you are changing the ui
+Make sure to include a screenshot if you are changing the ui.
+The frontend is written in html